Mid levelmedia

 Q5

-Tell me about a time when you pitched a story to a journalist or media outlet and faced rejection.
-What was the situation, what did you do to overcome it, and what was the outcome?
+Tell me about a time when a major media story broke about your company or client that was negative or unexpected.
+What was your role, what actions did you take, and what was the outcome?

 Q6